-During pupillage Alex worked closely with his commercial supervisor, Matthew Weaver, on cases dealing with possession, breach of directors’ duties and wrongful trading.
-From September 2016, Alex’s work has included High Court winding up petitions, County Court litigation over the terms of a lease, and mortgage applications.
-His written advices have dealt with director’s misfeasance/breach of duty in insolvency and the construction of contractual terms in commercial leasehold agreements.
+Alex’s complementary commercial dispute resolution practice is well established in its own right.
+Over the course of several years, Alex has been involved in cases dealing with possession, breach of directors’ duties, wrongful trading, High Court winding up petitions, County Court litigation over the terms of a lease, and mortgage applications, director’s misfeasance/breach of duty in an insolvency context and concerning commercial leasehold agreements.

-In the hybrid area of commercial/employment law, Alex has advised on restrictive covenants, company insolvency and the transfer of undertakings.
-In the latter, Alex has appeared for the respondent to an EAT appeal against a transfer of undertakings dismissal, and is due to appear at the Court of Appeal in the same matter.
+Further, often directly connected to his employment practice, Alex has experience of dealing with the interrelated and overlapping issues at play in the hybrid area of commercial/employment law.
+These include restrictive covenants, company insolvency and the transfer of undertakings.
+In the latter, Alex has appeared (and succeeded) for the respondent to an EAT (and then Court of Appeal) appeal against a transfer of undertakings dismissal.
+The case has been widely reported as a guide to the modern law of TUPE.

 Appointments and Memberships